ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 <span style="background-color: #FFFF33;">Output length restriction is especially important for some LLM prompting techniques, like ReAct, where the LLM will keep emitting useless tokens after the response you want.</span>

 ## Sampling controls
-LLMs do not formally predict a single token.
-Rather, LLMs predict probabilities for what the next token could be, with each token in the LLM’s vocabulary getting a probability.
+LLMs do not formally predict a single token. <span style="background-color: #FFFF33;">Rather, LLMs predict probabilities for what the next token could be, with each token in the LLM’s vocabulary getting a probability.
 Those token probabilities are then sampled to determine what the next produced token will be.
-Temperature, top-K, and top-P are the most common configuration settings that determine how predicted token probabilities are processed to choose a single output token.
+Temperature, top-K, and top-P are the most common configuration settings that determine how predicted token probabilities are processed to choose a single output token.</span>

 ### Temperature
 Temperature controls the degree of randomness in token selection.
 Lower temperatures